erikvanappeldoorn/AKS-Lab/README.md

 - Test your project locally
 - Create the docker image with the name service-nl
-- Run the container: `docker run -d -p:5000:80 service-no`
+- Run the container: `docker run -d -p:5000:80 service-nl`
 - Test your service in the browser: `http://localhost:5000/greeting`
 - When ready stop and remove the docker container